Wally bounced his knee up and down on the couch as he shoved popcorn into his mouth next to a grumpy Artemis.

 "How are you so calm?" asked Artemis, hugging herself as she pictured Firefly's electric eyes.

 "But," she said, swallowing, "he's hell bent on burning you alive.
 What if–What happens if–"

 "You can't make mistakes in Gotham," said Robin softly.
 "You make mistakes, you die."
 He turned away.
 "Gordon.
 Bay Four."

 'Stick close,' said Robin into the mind link.
 They moved forward.

-In the cell on the left was a balding potbellied man with a large nose and a monocle.
+In the cell on the left was a balding, potbellied man with a large nose and a monocle.
 He perked up as the heroes entered.
 "Well, ain't this a surprise," said Penguin.
 He approached the glass.
 "A visit from the Boy Blunder 'imself.
 I'm honored."
 He looked at the other heroes with narrowed eyes.
 "Who're these chickies?
 They look a little shaken.
-Whatsa matta, is old Arkham too much for ya?
+Whatsa matta?
+Is old Arkham too much for ya?
 Too bloody for ya?"
 Penguin's eyes caught Artemis' who stiffened.
-He chuckled and moved towards her from behind the glass.

 Robin swiftly stepped in front of her.